| Title: | Representation of DET Curve with Confidence Intervals |

 conf |

-A single numeric value into the (0,1) interval, which represents the confidence level of the CI of the DET Curve.
+A single numeric value in the (0,1) interval representing the confidence level of the DET curve CI.
 Default: |

 positive |

-A string with the name of the 'positive' level which is setting as reference level of 'response'. |
+A string with the name of the 'positive' level used as the reference level of 'response'.
+If left as the default empty string, the second factor level of 'response' is used. |

 parallel |